DOI-USGS/plio/docs/users/tutorials/index.rst

    :maxdepth: 1

    Introduction to the Tutorials <intro>
-   Opening a Spatial Data Set with GDAL <gdal>
+   Opening a Spatial Data Set with GDAL <GeoDataset.ipynb>